 This review is written with a GPL 4.0 license and the rights contained therein shall supersede all TOS by any and all websites in regards to copying and sharing without proper authorization and permissions.
 Crossposted at WordPress, Blogspot & Librarything by Bookstooge’s Exalted Permission

-Title: Secret of the Phoenix
+Title: The Order of the Centurion

-Rating: 3.5 of 5 Stars
+Rating: 4 of 5 Stars